 So, now what?

 Sign and return the Notice & Acknowledgment of Receipt (FL-117) to avoid personal service (i.e. a third party, often a “process server,” showing up at your doorstep or workplace).

 Decide if you will file a Response.
 If you and your spouse already have an agreement on all divorce-related issues OR, if you expect that you and your spouse will be able to work together towards an agreement (either on your own or with a mediator), you do not need to file a Response.

 Related: Should I file a Response?
 You can also consult with a lawyer.

 If you decide to file a Response, this list of will be helpful to you in gathering the documents and information you will need.
 You are welcome to sign up for your own membership option to make the preparation and filing of your divorce forms really convenient.

-Quick Tip: If you decide to file a Response, we recommend purchasing “DIY Pro” for 1-2 months so you can complete Step 1 and Step 2.
-(Only one of you needs to complete Step 3).
+Quick Tip: If you decide to file a Response, you can purchase a Pro Spouse Service so you can complete Step 1 and Step 2 (only one of you needs to complete Step 3).